mysterylektro/AutoVideoEditor/README.md

 After identifying these segments, the tool provides a configurable padding buffer to each segment in order to retain some continuity of context between cuts.
-By splicing these segments together, tool automatically removes areas without any audible activity.
+By splicing these segments together, the tool automatically removes areas without any audible activity.

 The following video shows an example of the tool's capabilities, using a [video](https://www.youtube.com/watch?v=DpuKO_rsptI ) taken from [BuddyCatan's channel](https://www.youtube.com/@buddycatan):